Scroll through the last few weeks of Naya Rivera's Twitter activity and you'll get a pretty solid picture of who she was in 2020.

 She sought comfort in Dorsey's arms, the two quickly realizing the deep connection that had been there along.
 And suddenly Rivera was planning a new July 2014 wedding in Cabo San Lucas.
 "The media eschewed it into this whole thing," she told People, but the simple reality was she felt she'd found her forever.
 As she wrote, "By the time we sort of reconnected, I was like, 'Gosh, there's a reason why you keep coming back in my life and we keep coming back together.'"

 That reason arrived the following September when tiny Josey made his appearance.
-Though Rivera's sometimes contentious on-and-off romance with actor Dorsey came to an end for good in 2018, not long after she was arrested and charged with misdemeanor domestic battery (charges that were later dismissed), the gift of motherhood remains.
+Though Rivera's sometimes contentious on-and-off romance with actor Dorsey came to an end for good in 2018, not long after she was arrested and charged with misdemeanor domestic battery (charges that were later dismissed), the gift of motherhood remained.

 Asked to describe what most surprised her about parenting, she spoke with Momtastic in 2017 about the all-consuming, unconditional love.
 "You hear about it and you think, 'Well, obviously I'm going to love my child.'
 But it's so deep,'" she marveled.
 "Even after Josey goes to bed, I find myself thinking of him and looking at pictures of him and it almost brings me to tears half the time, because the love that I have for him is so amazing."